serialseb/serialseb.github.com/about/index.md

 Publishing content for people to read at home is the last part of this sharing equation.
-[My blog][blog] goes back to 2003, and in a commitment to integrity, I've even left the embarassing material.
+[My blog][blog] goes back to 2003, and in a commitment to integrity, I've even left the embarassing material for your enjoyment.

 ## What people say

  > Seb is amazing.
 I've had him speak at my events and been lucky enough to hear him.
 He has an amazing way of enthusing passionately about a subject, that he obviously knows inside out, and is able to relate that to listners in a way they can understand.
 Seb really knows what he's doing in terms of heading up a team and taking them in a direction.
 He's a brilliant catalyst for change.
 His vision and architecture will take a team in a direction they'd have never dreamed of, on a journey to delivering valuable, incredible software.
 A leader in his field.